-Candidates interested in the firm can also apply for a two-week summer work placement via the firm's careers website.
-Akin usually offers eight places, and vac schemers spend each week in a different department.
+Candidates can meet the firm at some of the autumn virtual law fairs.
+The firm suggests candidates apply for a two-week summer work placement via the and should apply for a two-week summer work placement via the firm's careers website.
+Akin Gump usually offers between eight to ten places, and vac schemers spend each week in a different department.
 Everybody's allocated a trainee buddy and they spend their visit working alongside associates.
 “We aim for them to see how commercially focused our work is, experience a mixture of contentious and transactional work, and get exposure to an area most don't get a chance to study – for example, restructuring or energy transactions,” says Widdows.

 Alongside questions about an applicant's commercial awareness and attraction to Akin Gump are ones asking about challenging experiences they've tackled and what they hope to gain from their career.
-On that note, Widdows has this to say: “We're not looking for someone who wants to disappear into a large programme in a full-service firm; we want people who are interested in collaborative working within a fast-paced, business law environment – that's what we service, and applicants need to show that they understand the demands of our very commercially focused client base.”
-She adds: “Applicants should be sincere and give us a sense of how they genuinely see themselves working and thriving here.”
+On that note, Widdows has this to say: “We're not looking for someone who wants to disappear into a large programme in a full-service firm; we want people who are interested in collaborative working within a fast-paced, business law environment.
+Applicants also need to show that they understand the demands of our very commercially focused client base.”
+She adds: “Applicants should be sincere, solution focused and give us a sense of how they genuinely see themselves working and thriving in an immersive learning environment.”